 In its efforts to improve the school nutrition environment, promote student health, and reduce childhood obesity, the district will adhere to the Arkansas Rules Governing Nutrition and Physical Activity Standards in Arkansas Public Schools.
-Adhering to these Rules will include, but is not limited to district efforts to
+Adhering to these Rules will include, but is not limited to district efforts to:

-- 1. Appoint a district school health coordinator who shall be responsible for ensuring that each school fulfills the requirements of this policy; - 2.
-Implement a grade appropriate nutrition education program that will develop an awareness of and appreciation for nutrition and physical activity throughout the curriculum; - 3.
+- 1. Appoint a district school health wellness coordinator and/or designee who shall be responsible for ensuring that all required evaluations and documentation are complete to ensure policy compliance. - 2.
+Implement a grade appropriate nutrition education program that will develop an awareness of and appreciation for nutrition and physical activity throughout the curriculum: - 3.
 Enforce existing physical education requirements and engage students in healthy levels of vigorous physical activity; - 4.
 Strive to improve the quality of physical education curricula and increase the training of physical education teachers; - 5.
-Follow the Arkansas Physical Education and Health Education Frameworks in grades K-12; - 6.
-Not use food or beverages as rewards for academic, classroom, or sports performances; - 7.
+Follow the Arkansas Physical Education and Health Education Frameworks in grades K-12: - 6.
+Not use food or beverages as rewards for academic, classroom, or sports performances: - 7.
 Ensure that drinking water is available without charge to all students; - 8.
 Establish class schedules, and bus routes that don't directly or indirectly restrict meal access; - 9.
-Provide students with ample time to eat their meals in pleasant cafeteria and dining areas; - 10.
+Provide students with ample time to eat their meals in pleasant cafeteria and dining areas: - 10.
 Establish no more than nine (9) school wide events which permit exceptions to the food and beverage limitations established by Rule.
 The schedule of the events shall be by school, approved by the principal, and shall be part of the annual school calendar; - 11.
 Abide by the current allowable food and beverage portion standards;

-- 12. Meet or exceed the more stringent of Arkansas's or the U.S. Department of Agriculture's Nutrition Standards for reimbursable meals and a la' carte foods served in the cafeteria: - 13.
+- 12. Meet or exceed the more stringent of Arkansas's or the U.S. Department of Agriculture's Nutrition Standards for reimbursable meals and a la' carte foods served in the cafeteria; including Smart Snacks in School nutrition standards, and food and beverage marketing and advertising regulations; - 13.
 Restrict access to vended foods, competitive foods, and foods of minimal nutritional value (FMNV) as required by law and Rule; - 14.
 Conform new and/or renewed vending contracts to the content restrictions contained in the Rules and reduce district dependence on profits from the sale of FMNV; - 15.
-Provide professional development to all district staff on the topics of nutrition and/or physical activity; - 16.
-Utilize the School Health Index available from the Center for Disease Control (CDC) to assess how well the district is doing at implementing this wellness policy and at promoting a healthy environment for its students.
+Provide professional development opportunities to all district staff on the topics of nutrition and/or physical activity; - 16.
+Utilize the School Health Index available from the Center for Disease Control (CDC) to assess triennially how well the district is doing at implementing this wellness policy and at promoting a healthy environment for its students. - 17.
+School staff are encouraged and supported to practice healthy nutrition and physical activity behaviors outside of school; - 18.
+The district will continue to support the promotion of community life-long healthy habits through formal Joint Use Agreement; - 19.
+Demonstrate compliance with the public notification requirements via the district website.